lrbuechner/TidalTails/README.md

 The main project is the "Hyades Tidal Tails" notebook.

-# README soon to be updated with outline of code/analysis
+# Outline of the analysis and code will be completed within the next week.